 - Radiotherapy can take a toll on the patients’ physical and mental health since everyone has a unique condition.
 CyberKnife doesn’t employ any anesthetic or surgical method, and it is completely non-invasive.

 - Most radiotherapy treatments last for several weeks and require multiple visits.
 CyberKnife treatment can be completed in just 4-5 sessions over 1-2 weeks.
 Each session lasts less than an hour.
-Studies often show that high energy radiation beams geared towards a shorter treatment span help in better results.
+Further, studies often show that high-energy radiation beams geared towards a shorter treatment span help in better results.

 - The CyberKnife system simplifies prostate cancer treatment.
 It is an outpatient procedure, so you don’t need to be hospitalized for this.
-You can just lie on the RoboCouch Patient Positioning System, and your surgeon, the robotic arm, will take care of the rest.
-Patients can go on with their lives without worrying about post-treatment issues.
+Moreover, you can just lie on the RoboCouch Patient Positioning System, and your surgeon, the robotic arm, will take care of the rest.
+Above all, patients can go on with their lives without worrying about post-treatment issues.

 Are there any side effects?